THUDM/CogVLM2/README.md

 📍Experience the larger-scale CogVLM model on the <a href="https://open.bigmodel.cn/dev/api#super-humanoid">ZhipuAI Open Platform</a>.
 </p>

-## Project updates

-- 🔥 **News**: ```2024/5/17``` We open sourced two models `cogvlm2-llama3-chat-19B`
-  and `cogvlm2-llama3-chinese-chat-19B`.

-## Model introduction

-We launch a new generation of **CogVLM2** series of models and open source two models based on [Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct)
+We launch a new generation of **CogVLM2** series of models and open source two models based on [Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).
-Open source model.
 Compared with the previous generation of CogVLM open source models, the CogVLM2 series of open source models have the following improvements:

-1. Significant improvements in many key indicators.
+1. Significant improvements in many benchmarks such as `TextVQA`, `DocVQA`.
-2. Support 8K text length.
+2. Support **8K** content length.
-3. Support image resolution up to 1344 * 1344.
+3. Support image resolution up to **1344 * 1344**.
-4. Provide an open source model version that supports bilingual Chinese and English.
+4. Provide an open source model version that supports both **Chinese and English**.

 You can see the details of the **CogVLM2** family of open source models in the table below: